vivienhenz24/fuzzy-canary/packages/core/README.md

 }
 ```

-**Zero-Config**: The client-side code automatically detects the SSR-injected canary and skips re-injection.
+**Zero-Config**: The component automatically detects user agent from Next.js headers and skips rendering for legitimate bots (Google, Bing, etc.).
+For other frameworks, you can pass `userAgent` manually.
+The client-side code automatically detects the SSR-injected canary and skips re-injection.

 ### Next.js App Router Example